-A direct contrast of how the American East and West coast differed toward the Chinese, and other immigrant groups, two illustrations of an American holiday, both titled Uncle Sam’s Thanksgiving Dinner depict how a.) influential Harper’s Weekly was across the entire nation and b.) how differently these regions approached the issue of immigration and communicated their opinions to their audience.
+A direct contrast of how the American East and West coast differed toward the Chinese, and other immigrant groups, is shown in two illustrations of an American holiday, both titled Uncle Sam’s Thanksgiving Dinner.
+These two cartoons demonstrate how a.) influential Harper’s Weekly was across the entire nation and b.) how differently these regions approached the issue of immigration and communicated their opinions to their audience.
 (Double-click images to enlarge viewing).

 In 1863, Lincoln proclaimed that Thanksgiving was to be celebrated on the fourth Thursday in November.
 However the Civil War interrupted national observance of the holiday as southern resentment lingered, preventing old Lincoln adversaries from fully accepting the proclamation.
-Nast’s Thanksgiving illustration was published one year before it became a national holiday in practice.
+Nast’s Thanksgiving illustration was published one year before it became a national holiday in widespread practice.

 Nast’s large woodcut encapsulates the artist’s Radical Republican vision of America after the Civil War.
 “Nast, Harper’s Weekly and the Republicans they represented did not or could not acknowledge the value of different cognitive, verbal, and social styles, or the sociology behind those differences.
 They assumed that a universal standard of civility was both natural and necessary” (Hills 118).
 Nast forms this ideal into an all-inclusive American feast.
 In the lower corners the sentiments, “Come One Come All,” and “Free and Equal” set the inclusive tone.